UE Rubí: History

-It was June 30, 1912, when a group of young Ruby, after playing its first meeting (one month before) to Barcelona clubs decided to form a football club that would represent the town.
-Its first match was played to a team from the neighboring town of Castellbisbal. however, it was not until 1917 the employer Barcelona Joan Franch i Vilarnau, who was vacationing with his family in Ruby during the summer, proposed organic form the club in undertaking the formal creation of the club under the name Ruby Football Club, which will remain in effect until its demise in 1927.
-The club was refounded in 1932 with its current name: Unio Esportiva Ruby.
+On 30 June 1912, a group of young people in Rubí, after playing matches against clubs from Barcelona a month before, decided to form a football club that would represent the town.
+Their first match was played against a team from the neighboring town of Castellbisbal.
+The club was only formally created in 1917, when Barcelona-born businessman Joan Franch i Vilarnau (who was on vacation with his family in Rubí during the summer) proposed to formally create the club under the name Rubí Fútbol Club, which remained in effect until their dissolution in 1927.
+The club was refounded in 1932 with their current name: Unió Esportiva Rubí.